 Hamas and Fatah officials are in the process of organizing a meeting between Palestinian Authority President Mahmoud Abbas and Hamas Prime Minister Ismail Haniyeh in the coming days to settle ongoing issues preventing reconciliation, senior Hamas official Ismail Al Ashkar said told Hamas affiliate Al Resalah Wednesday.

-Ashkar stressed that the meetings would work to sort out frosty relations between
+Ashkar stressed that the meetings would work to sort out

-to a Fatah delegation at the Erez Border Crossing near Beit Hanoun in
+between the two factions that were worsened last week when Hamas refused entry to a Fatah delegation at the Erez Border Crossing near Beit Hanoun in the Gaza Strip.

 'Hamas-Fatah unity would harm diplomatic process'